 As a landlord, you are legally required to get all of the gas appliances and flues in your residential properties inspected each year.
 A qualified gas engineer, who is on the Gas Safe register, must carry out this work.
-Upon inspection, you will receive a gas safety certificate, often referred to as an LGSR (Landlord Gas Safety Record).
+Upon inspection, you will receive a gas safety certificate, often referred to as an LGSR (Landlord Gas Safety Record) or a CP12 certificate.
 This is essential if you want to let out a property to prospective tenants.

 Read on to find out more about Landlord Gas Safety Records and your responsibilities regarding the gas appliances in your rented properties.

 Gas Safety – What needs to be checked?

 Under UK law, landlords are responsible for the maintenance of gas pipework, appliances and chimneys or flues in their rented property portfolios.
 They must be kept in a safe condition and inspected annually by a Gas Safe registered engineer.

 Annual gas safety inspections are designed to check the following:

 - Appliances burning gas correctly